intelligent-machine-learning/dlrover/atorch/examples/ds_3d_parallel/design.md

 # Goal
-- Large-scale model (100B+ levels) training, in addition to the FSDP zero3 scheme, the community more uses hybrid parallel (data parallel, pipeline parallel, tensor parallel, 3D) scheme.
-The most widely used frameworks include Megatron-LM (tensor parallelism), deepspeed (pipeline parallelism), that form hybrid parallelism with deep optimization.
+- For large-scale model training (with 100B+ levels), besides using FSDP/zero3 parallelism, 3D parallelism is widely used in deep learning community.
+3D parallelism includes tensor parallel, pipeline parallel, and data parallel.
+Megatron-LM and DeepSpeed provide excellent 3D parallelism implementation which are popular among users.
-- Megatron-LM provides a Col/Row parallel layer for users to embed in the model definition to obtain tensor parallelism; The deepspeed pipeline needs to transform the model into a sequential list of LayerSpec.
-The use is complex and the cost of retrofitting is high.
+- Megatron-LM offers a Col/Row parallel layer that users can incorporate into the model definition to achieve tensor parallelism.
+DeepSpeed's pipeline parallel feature requires converting the model into a sequential list of LayerSpec, making its usage complicated especially for non-sequential models.

     <details>
     <summary>Megatron-LM embeds ParallelLinear</summary>